Introduction

 - Fatigue

-Regular blood tests are the best way to detect high cholesterol early.
+Regular blood tests help detect high cholesterol early.

 Role of Exercise in Controlling Cholesterol